pascalpepe/django-miniblog/CONTRIBUTING.md

 3. Create a new branch dedicated to your work.
 When naming the branch, prefix it with its related issue number.
 For example:
    ``1234-short-descriptive-name``.
-4. Push the branch with your work on your own repository.
+4. Push the branch with your work to your own repository.
 5. Open a merge request to the upstream repository.
 All merge requests must target the main branch.